-Note: You must place E1 1.9 GHz and IP 1.9 GHz transceivers in the same RF zone.
+You must not place E1 1.9 GHz and IP 1.9 GHz transceivers from the same system in the same RF zone.

 Transceivers can be connected directly to the Base Station (up to two transceivers) or connected using FreeSpeak II splitters (up to 2 splitters, each hosting up to 5 transceivers so up to 10 transceivers in total).